MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-india-configure.md

 ## Set up phone numbers

-**HOW DOES THIS SECTION CHANGE?
-DO WE NEED MOVING NUMBERS FROM CALLING PLANS?
-FROM DIRECT ROUTING?**

-How you set up phone numbers depends on whether you're setting up numbers for new users, or moving existing numbers from either Microsoft Calling Plans or Direct Routing.
+How you set up phone numbers depends on whether you're setting up numbers for new users, or moving existing numbers from Direct Routing.

 - If you need to acquire phone numbers for new users, see [Acquire numbers for new Teams users](#acquire-numbers-for-new-teams-users).

-- If you want to move existing numbers from Calling Plans to Operator Connect, see [Move numbers from Calling Plans to Operator Connect](#move-numbers-from-calling-plans-to-operator-connect).

 - If you want to move existing numbers from Direct Routing to Operator Connect, see [Move numbers from Direct Routing to Operator Connect](#move-numbers-from-direct-routing-to-operator-connect).

 ### Assign numbers to emergency addresses

-**DOES THIS SECTION CHANGE?**

 The emergency address is a static location associated with a number.
 Once you create emergency addresses in the Teams admin center, how you assign the addresses, or change them later, will depend on your operator.